 Hiring Managers –> Experience matching with project goals.
 Same/similar projects in the near future.

 Successful consultants’ LinkedIn profiles

 Has anybody done the research you’ve already done?
 You bet!
 And it is public!

 Select a few successful independent PMs in your niche and see how they’ve structured their experiences.
-What are the keywords they optimised for?
+What are the keywords they optimized for?
 What makes them look professional?

 Principle #3: Presentation is key

 We’re primed by our education to not judge a book by its cover.

 A difficult to read, ugly CV can easily distract the recruiter.
 Especially for Independent Consultants.
 Especially for PMs.